pjjelly17/RandomnessFrontmatter/README.md

 Codeblock generators (`` ```randomness ``) work in both views — those use the codeblock processor, which Live Preview does handle.

-## Security

-The plugin's HTML output passes through a tag whitelist before being attached to the DOM.
-Allowed tags: structural (p, div, ul, ol, li, hr, blockquote, pre, h1–h6), inline formatting (b, i, u, em, strong, s, code, br, span, and a few others), and tables.
-All attributes are stripped.
-Anything outside the whitelist — `<script>`, `<iframe>`, `<a>`, event handlers like `onclick` — is dropped along with its content.

-**You should still only use generators you trust.** The whitelist is defence-in-depth, not a free pass to run arbitrary `.ipt` files from strangers.

 ## Attribution

 This plugin is MIT-licensed (see [LICENSE](LICENSE)).